 Actor and Philanthropist

 He credits the love of his life, Anna Douglas, who is 97, as the key to his longevity.
 The couple has been dedicated to philanthropy for over 50 years, and have donated a significant portion of their fortune to Douglas Foundation, to fund various scholarships, and hospitals, and especially to foster the Motion Picture & Television Fund and people suffering from Alzheimer’s disease.
 Age isn’t stopping this Golden Age film icon.

 Minoru Saito, a sailing master from Japan officially became the oldest person to sail around the world in 2005 at 77 years old.
 He continues to sail to this day.

 Watch Saito’s Ted Talk here to get inspired and follow your dreams no matter how old you may be.

 Iris Apfel may have reached her senior years, but there is no stopping this fashion icon that has taken the world by storm.
 The designer and model caught the attention of photographers and the top fashion designers after a long career in the textile and interior design industries.
 She is especially known for her quirky, chunky jewelry and oversized eyeglasses- an Iris signature.
-You can learn more about her story in the Magnolia Pictures documentary, Iris, which is available on Netflix (link to documentary on Netflix).
+You can learn more about her story in the Magnolia Pictures documentary, Iris, which is available on Netflix.

 And watch this interview with Iris for a taste of her eclectic-inspired fashion sense: